huntdatacenter/docs/docs/coordination/agreements/downloads.md

 - **Country:** This is the country where the uploader institution is located.

 - **Data size**: This is the size in gigabytes of the storage area in the external kistas.
 Contact the uploader coordinator if you do not know this number.

+- **Data sensitivity**: Specify if the data in the transfer includes indirect or direct identifiable information.
+Indirect identifiable information is typical for research data where names, addresses, unique identification numbers (fødselsnummer) are substituted with project specific individual identifiers (løpenummer).
+Direct identifiable information is information such as names, unique ids etc. that may directly identify the research participant.
+We ask this since import of direct identifiable information may require special security controls in your lab and/or agreement adjustments.

 - **Kista duration**: Specify the number of days that the kista will be online.
 External kistas are indendent for limited duration.
 Contact us for other transfer alternatives if you need permanent or long-term transfer services.